France

 Citizenship & nationality

-- •Officers look at the whole picture: pensions, dividends, rent, and cash savings.
-There is no single published euro minimum.
+- •You still need enough money for the stay.
+Officers look at pensions, dividends, rent, savings, or steady remote income.
 Many files use about one SMIC per month as a guide for one person.

 - •Insurance must cover your full stay without relying on French public healthcare.
 Weak or short policies often get rejected.